 Bidding on your own brand in Google Ads means using your company name as a keyword.
-In the below example, we can see that a Google search for the well-known furniture store Oak Furniture Land returns a Google Ad for the brand we’ve searched for.
+The example below shows that a Google search for the well-known furniture store Oak Furniture Land returns a Google Ad for the brand we’ve searched for.
 This tells us that the company has, in all likelihood, made a keyword bid on its own brand name.

-Note that we’re not talking about bidding on keywords associated with the product brands you sell - these could be valid and useful keywords to include.
-We’re talking about including your own company brand name as a keyword and bidding on it as part of your Google Ads campaign strategy.
+Note that we’re not discussing bidding on keywords associated with the product brands you sell - these could be valid and useful keywords to include.
+We’re discussing including your company brand name as a keyword and bidding on it as part of your Google Ads campaign strategy.

 When should bidding on your own brand be avoided?

-If your brand already has a good organic presence with a high search ranking, Google Ads which bid on your own brand name can be an inefficient use of Ad spend and will decrease your profit - except in specific circumstances.
+If your brand already has a good organic presence with a high search ranking, Google Ads that bid on your brand name can be an inefficient use of Ad spend and will decrease your profit - except in specific circumstances.

 If a searcher enters your brand name, their goal is to visit your website.
 They are not looking to select from various product or service suppliers.
-In this case, the customer can arrive at your site via an organic search listing - providing your brand already achieves a near-top ranking.
-Your website will be easy to find and a Google Ad would be unnecessary in this scenario.
-This way, bidding on your own brand as a keyword is paying for traffic that you would have received anyway - for free.
+In this case, the customer can arrive at your site via an organic search listing - provided your brand already achieves a near-top ranking.
+Your website will be easy to find, and a Google Ad would be unnecessary in this scenario.
+This way, bidding on your brand as a keyword is paying for traffic you would have received anyway - for free.

 The searcher may not know - or care - about the difference between a Google Ad and an organic Google result.
 Their goal will be to arrive at their chosen website as quickly and as easily as possible - whether or not you have to pay for the ‘click’ on your Google Ad.
 In this case, it’s an inefficient use of ad spend that will subtract from your bottom line profit.

 It’s crucial to remember that a direct search for your brand name comes from a motivation that is unlike that which generates a generic product search.
-If a potential customer is searching for a product or service type and does not have a brand in mind, they will consider your brand presence as well as those of your competitors.
-In this case, it’s key to ensure you have a high rank in the Google Ad results.
-Alternatively, if the searcher is already looking for your brand name, you’ve already won the competition battle and there’s no need to compete with Google Ads.
+If a potential customer is searching for a product or service type and does not have a brand in mind, they will consider your brand presence and those of your competitors.
+In this case, ensuring you have a high rank in the Google Ad results is key.
+Alternatively, if the searcher is already looking for your brand name, you’ve already won the competition battle, and there’s no need to compete with Google Ads.

-Including your brand name as a keyword in your Google Ads is likely to confuse your metrics and will mask how successful your account really is at generating traffic.
+Including your brand name as a keyword in your Google Ads will likely confuse your metrics and mask your account's success at generating traffic.
 This is because a significant proportion of visitors to your website are likely to be returning customers.
-If a returning visitor clicks on a Google Ad to get to your site, the Google Ad will get the credit, even though in reality the customer was already searching for you.
+If a returning visitor clicks on a Google Ad to get to your site, the Google Ad will get the credit, even though, in reality, the customer was already searching for you.

-Not only will this give an inaccurate reading of traffic, it will also give an overly high, false understanding of Return on Ad Spend (ROAS), which is calculated by dividing the conversion value by the cost of your Google Ads.
+Not only will this give an inaccurate reading of traffic, but it will also give an overly high, false understanding of Return on Ad Spend (ROAS), which is calculated by dividing the conversion value by the cost of your Google Ads.
 Previous customers are far more likely to buy from you again compared to searchers who haven’t previously visited your website.
 If previous customers arrive at your site through a Google Ad and go on to make a purchase, the results will show that your Google Ads account is performing better than it really is in the real world.
-These customers would have shopped with you anyway, irrespective of your Google Ad.
+Regardless of your Google Ad, these customers would have shopped with you anyway.
 We’ll cover how to avoid this pitfall later on in the post.

 Stunting your growth

-A false reading of your Return on Ad Spend (ROAS) caused by a high proportion of returning customers can also mask a lack of sales growth through new customer generation.
-Google Ads are usually deployed to generate new customer acquisition and if your displayed ROAS is high, the lack of new customer growth may only become apparent when you check your actual sales figures or your true number of customers.
-For this reason, where your own brand is used as a keyword, it should be segregated, possibly with the addition of audience filtering to avoid capturing return visitors - more on how to do this, later.
+A false reading of your Return on Ad Spend (ROAS) caused by many returning customers can also mask a lack of sales growth through new customer generation.
+Google Ads are usually deployed to generate new customer acquisition.
+If your displayed ROAS is high, the lack of new customer growth may only become apparent when you check your actual sales figures or your true number of customers.
+For this reason, where your own brand is used as a keyword, it should be segregated, possibly with the addition of audience filtering to avoid capturing return visitors - more on how to do this later.

-High ROAS by virtue of repeat customers means that your total sales volume isn’t growing through new customer acquisition.
-For smaller companies with a lower volume of customers, the impact could be even greater.
-Say 75% of your traffic comes from a product or service-based keyword searches compared to 25% of searches generated from your brand as a keyword.
-Your brand keyword traffic, even though a smaller total proportion, could mask the reality of low sales conversion performance from three-quarters of your traffic, purely because your brand keyword traffic generates an unrealistically high ROAS.
+High ROAS by repeat customers means that your total sales volume isn’t growing through new customer acquisition.
+The impact could be even greater for smaller companies with a lower volume of customers.
+Say 75% of your traffic comes from product or service-based keyword searches compared to 25% of searches generated from your brand as a keyword.
+Your brand keyword traffic, even though a smaller total proportion, could mask the reality of low sales conversion performance from three-quarters of your traffic purely because your brand keyword traffic generates an unrealistically high ROAS.